Artwork at the World Trade Center (2001–present): Prana by Bryan Hunt

 Bryan Hunt created the only public sculpture commissioned for the skyscraper.
 Prana, which means "life force" in Sanskrit, measures 13 by 5 ft, and is on display in the east side of the 64th floor sky lobby.
 The sculpture is inspired by airships, Hunt saying "I just wanted something kind of weightless and gravity free."

 Gravity of Nightfall and Blue Triptych-Intrusion Into the Blue (1961) by Fritz Bultman

 Abstract artist Fritz Bultman was the only deceased artist whose art was chosen for the World Trade Center Complex; all other works were commissioned and created specifically for the World Trade Center.
 Bultman, who died in 1983, was a member of a group of artists nicknamed "The Irascibles", along with Willem de Kooning, Mark Rothko, and Jackson Pollock.
 The paintings are on display in the North Lobby of the building.

 Randomly Placed Exact Percentages and Isotropic by Doug Argue

 The paintings by Minnesota artist Doug Argue are hung in the front of the lobby.
 Both works incorporate Argue's style of blending elements of math and science into his paintings.

+3 World Trade Center

+Untitled (Fish on Fire, Greenwich Street) 2024, a copper sculpture by Frank Gehry, has been mounted in the lobby of 3 World Trade Center since 2025.
+The sculpture, measuring 20 by 7 ft across, can rotate and is illuminated from inside.

+One wall of 3 WTC's lobby contains Joystick, a 46 ft mural by James Rosenquist, which was originally painted in 2002 and reinstalled at 3 WTC in 2020.